 We arrived at the hotel at around 6:00 PM and I had dinner at Pacifico.
 I had their Aussie Burger and I loved it.

 Day 4: Coron Island Tour B

-The pick up time for the Coron Island Tour B was quite late at 8:30 AM.
+The pickup time for the Coron Island Tour B was quite late at 8:30 AM.
 We arrived at the port after around 10 minutes and had to wait for quite a while.
 The boat departed at 9:30 AM and our first destination was Twin Lagoon.
 Book your Coron Tour B

 Our second stop was Reef Garden where we did snorkeling.
 Our tour guide did a “caterpillar” where he brought us to Reef Garden and showed us the life underneath the crystal clear waters.
-The short snorkeling activity lead us to our lunch stop – Smith Beach.
+The short snorkeling activity leads us to our lunch stop – Smith Beach.

 After lunch, we headed to our third stop – Skeleton Wreck where we had another round of snorkeling activity.
 It was fun!
 Aside from seeing the shipwreck we also enjoyed swimming with zebra fishes.
 It was a tiring activity but it surely was worth it.

 Our last stop for Coron Tour B was Barracuda Lake.
 I was hoping we’d see barracudas but unfortunately, we didn’t.
 We still enjoy swimming and snorkeling in the lake.
 The view underwater was fascinating.
 It feels like there’s a castle below the surface.

 The last tour that I availed in Coron was Island Escapade where we visited three islands: Bulog Dos, Banana Island, and Malcapuya.
 It was quite a long boat ride, about 1.5 hours.
 Joiner tour at only Php1,550 – BOOK NOW